fnayre/fnayre.github.io/_posts/2018-11-23-typing-optics.md

 A bit of googling lead me to some ingenious workarounds like [this one](https://github.com/gcanti/fp-ts).
 Unfortunately, this won't work in my case, the solution requires the values to be wrapped in objects (so we can have a `URI` property that identifies the current interface). `focused` uses static interfaces that work with plain JS types.
 For example, I don't want to wrap/unwrap accessed values in classes like `Identity<A>`.
 Ideally, functions should work directly on `A`.
 In Haskell, you can put values in a `newtype` which gives you the `URI` like feature but without the runtime overhead.
 I also found some attempts to implement a `newtype`-like thing with abstract types in Flow or intersection types in TypeScript, but this also didn't work so well on my case (I could've also misused something).

-My current (unfinished) workaround is to give up the Generic type inference and just applies the type parameters directly on the call site.
+My current (unfinished) workaround is to give up the Generic type inference and just apply the type parameters directly on the call site.
 For example, let's take the definition of `Functor`

 First, here is the Haskell definition